04 - Sharing documents with third parties

 Limited waiver of privilege

-The recent case of State of Qatar v.
-Banque Havilland SA [2021] EWHC 2172 (Comm) confirmed the English court's view that where a document has been provided to a limited number of people, it will generally take a good deal of persuading that privilege has been waived more broadly, as against the rest of the world.
+The case of State of Qatar v.
+Banque Havilland SA [2021] EWHC 2172 (Comm) confirmed the English court's view that, where a document has been provided to a limited number of people, it will generally take a good deal of persuading that privilege has been waived more broadly, as against the rest of the world.
+This is the case whether a limited waiver is implied, or whether it is express (and set out in a written agreement or exchange of correspondence).1 An express limited waiver is preferable to avoid argument, but the written element is not required for the protection of limited waiver to apply.

 Common interest privilege

 A party does not waive privilege where it discloses documents to a third party with whom it shares a common interest in the subject matter of the privileged document or the litigation to which the document relates.
-It is uncertain precisely which situations are covered by this form of privilege but the relationships in which a common interest has been found to exist to date include: companies in the same group; insured and insurer; reinsured and reinsurer; agent and principal; company and shareholder; co-defendants; and parties using the same solicitor.
+It is uncertain precisely which situations are covered by this form of privilege, but the relationships in which a common interest has been found to exist to date include companies in the same group; insured and insurer; reinsured and reinsurer; agent and principal; company and shareholder; codefendants; and parties using the same solicitor.
 It is always best practice to use a common interest privilege agreement to record this relationship and its agreed terms.
+Common interest privilege is not a privilege in its own right, but applies to already-privileged material, where the parties share a common interest.